YosysHQ-Docs/yosys-cmd-ref/source/getting_started/example_synth.rst

    :name: addr_gen_hier

    ``addr_gen`` module after :cmd:ref:`hierarchy`

-.. todo:: how to highlight PROC blocks?
-   They seem to be replaced in ``show``, so the selection never matches

 Simple operations like ``addr + 1`` and ``addr == MAX_DATA-1`` can be extracted
 from our ``always @`` block in :ref:`addr_gen-v`.
 This gives us the highlighted